 3 that the total interference at the receiver arising from all sources of radio-frequency emissions from radiocommunication services with a corresponding co-primary frequency allocation should not exceed 10% of the total receiving system noise power.”

+If interference is below the reference levels quoted it is deemed to be acceptable.
+If the level of interference is above the level quoted it is a ‘trigger’ for further work to be done to establish compatibility, when appropriate.

-In order to limit receiver sensitivity deterioration within 1% or 0.05 dB, the requirement for protecting the broadcasting service should be 20 dB lower than En, where En is the equivalent field strength of the man-made noise in bandwidth b.
+In order to limit receiver sensitivity deterioration from devices not having a corresponding allocation in the Radio Regulations to within 1% or 0.05 dB, the requirement for protecting the broadcasting service should be 20 dB lower than En, where En is the equivalent field strength of the man-made noise in bandwidth b.
 Furthermore, the protection requirement can be expressed in terms of a maximum field strength density of dB(µV/m/MHz) with b = 1 MHz.

 The protection requirement is expressed by: